farrosfr/farrosfr-site/src/content/blog/a-practical-guide-to-understanding-and-mitigating-sqli/index.md

 ### Query Parameterization in Different Languages

-*   PHP:
+- PHP:

 ```php
 $stmt = $dbh->prepare("SELECT * FROM users WHERE id = ?");
 ```

-*   Python:
+- Python:

 ```python
 cursor.execute("SELECT * FROM users WHERE id = %s", (userid,))
 ```

-*   Java:
+- Java:

 ```js
 PreparedStatement ps = conn.prepareStatement("SELECT * FROM users WHERE id = ?");
 ```

 ### Escaping User Inputs for Specific Databases

-*   MySQL: Use mysqlrealescapestring() to escape special characters in input strings.
+- MySQL: Use mysqlrealescapestring() to escape special characters in input strings.
-*   PostgreSQL: Use pgescapestring() to properly handle input.
+- PostgreSQL: Use pgescapestring() to properly handle input.
-*   SQLite: Use sqliteescapestring() for input sanitization.
+- SQLite: Use sqliteescapestring() for input sanitization.

 * * *

 ## Common Mistakes in Mitigation

-1. Relying on Client-Side Validation:
+### 1. Relying on Client-Side Validation

 - Attackers can bypass client-side checks using tools like Burp Suite or directly modifying HTTP requests.

-2. Using Blacklists for Input Validation:
+### 2. Using Blacklists for Input Validation

 - Blacklists are incomplete and can be bypassed with creative payloads.

-3. Improperly Written Stored Procedures:
+### 3. Improperly Written Stored Procedures

 - Stored procedures must also validate inputs; otherwise, they remain vulnerable.